Waltz in A minor (Chopin, rediscovered 2024): Discography

 Deutsche Grammophon released a commercial recording of 'The Waltz in A minor "Found in New York as a digital single, performed by Lang Lang, on 8 November 2024.
 Warner Classics also released a commercial recording as a digital album with several of Chopin's mazurkas, performed by Piotr Anderszewski, on 5 November 2024.

+After Chopin

+Pianist / composer Sam Post expanded this atypically short waltz into a seven minute piece composed in the approximate style of a Chopin scherzo with syncopated rhythms.
+This new piece, called “Waltz-Scherzo After Chopin" was commissioned by Bob Misbin for the Classical Arts Society of Washington and was premiered by Chris Schmitt at the Arts Club of Washington DC.